fluxcd/website/content/en/blog/2021-05-31-june-update.md

   (specified with .spec.upstreamRef) as a template.
 - Also: Adjusted Nginx ingress canary headers on init and promotion

-1.10 comes with support for Graphite metric templates, additionally:
+1.10.0 comes with support for Graphite metric templates, additionally:

 - ConfigTracker: Scan envFrom in init-containers
 - e2e: Update Istio to v1.10 and Contour to v1.15

+:warning: Flagger 1.11.0 comes with a breaking change: the minimum supported version of Kubernetes is v1.19.0.

+This release comes with support for Kubernetes Ingress `networking.k8s.io/v1`.
+The Ingress from `networking.k8s.io/v1beta1` is no longer supported, affected
+integrations: NGINX and Skipper ingress controllers.

 ## KubeCon round-up